carlomilanesi/cpp-mmf/manual.md

-Such effective write to the file is handled by the operating system, and, for efficiency reasons, usually it does not happen immediately, as shown by replacing all the contents of the `main` function with the following lines:
+Such effective write to the file is handled by the operating system, and, for efficiency reasons, usually it does not happen immediately, as it is shown by replacing all the contents of the `main` function with the following lines:

         create_file();